 The Pickle Lake Gold Project is 100% owned by Ardiden and consists of three major gold deposit covering an area of 90km x 25km, offering significant upside exploration potential and resource-growth opportunities along 120km of prospective strike-length.

 The three advanced Gold Deposits located within the Pickle Lake Gold Project are:

 Ardiden has a maiden high-grade JORC Resource of 790,000 tonnes @ 4.3 g/t for 110,000oz gold for the Kasagiminnis Deposit and at a premium grade of 4.3 g/t gold, the Maiden Inferred Resource marks the first step towards the Company’s objective of building a significant high-grade resource base at Pickle Lake and in May 2020 defined an exploration target of 500,000oz to 1.2Moz @ 3.9 – 6.6g/t Au.

 Resource definition drilling completed a 3,000m ‘Summer’ program at Kas with the objective of building on the current JORC estimate by defining additional gold mineralisation along strike and at depth.
-A ‘Winter’ program is being planned for late January/February 2021.
+A ‘Winter’ program has commenced in late January/February 2021.

 Kasagiminnis Gold Deposit is just one of multiple deposit-scale targets and advanced gold Prospects within Ardiden’s 120km of under-explored strike.